Policies & action

 In the reference case scenario of the Ministry of Energy’s long-term scenarios, EVs will continue to account for an insignificant share of the market until at least 2035, reaching a very modest 11% penetration rate (72% if hybrids are included) in 2050 under the reference scenario (Ministério de Minas e Energia., 2019).
 According to last yearbook from 2021 on electric mobility by the National Platform for Electric Mobility (PNME) the share can reach up to 20% in 2030, if conditions in infrastructure and market price improve.

-For comparison, the Paris Agreement compatible share of EV sales in Brazil would need to be above 85% by 2040 (see figure below).
+For comparison, the 1.5°C compatible share of EV sales in Brazil would need to be above 85% by 2040 (see figure below).
 Increasing electrification of the transport sector would also reduce Brazil’s dependency on biofuels, particularly those produced from soy, thereby reducing pressure on Brazilian land for soy farming.

 EV market share